Call us: 0333 999 2676

 1. France – Crêpes

-In France, pancakes are an art form, especially when it comes to crêpes.
+France treats pancakes as an art form, especially crêpes.
 These thin, delicate pancakes are often filled with sweet or savoury fillings.
 Popular sweet fillings include Nutella, sugar, lemon, or strawberries, while savoury crêpes might include cheese, ham, or even eggs.

-Crêpes are so important in French culture that they even have their own holiday, La Chandeleur (Candlemas), celebrated 40 days after Christmas.
+Crêpes are very important in French culture.
+France even celebrates a dedicated holiday, La Chandeleur (Candlemas), 40 days after Christmas.
 The tradition says that if you flip a crêpe in one hand while holding a coin in the other, you’ll have good luck for the year.
 Time to start practising those flipping skills!

 France – Crêpes